"Unacceptable": Nick Nurse calls out Raptors for lack of effort | Offside

 In the moments following the loss, Toronto made the move to waive Justin Champagnie, clearing up an extra roster spot and signalling a possible follow-up transaction in the coming days.

-Like Toronto, Memphis has grounded their identity in being a hard-nosed defensive team that’s able to generate turnovers and plenty of quick transition points.
+Like Toronto, Memphis has grounded its identity in being a hard-nosed defensive team that’s able to generate turnovers and plenty of quick transition points.

 Unlike Toronto, Memphis has made it work successfully this season, sitting 21-13 and third place in the Western Conference, while Toronto sits 11th in the East at 15-20.